riccardoscandariato/riccardoscandariato.github.io/index.md

 <p>In the past, I worked with these very bright individuals:</p>

 <ul>
+<li><a href="https://scholar.google.com/citations?user=5kAe62IAAAAJ" target="_blank">Dr. Simon Schneider</a>, graduated in July 2026 (Hamburg University of Technology) with a PhD thesis titled <strong>Automated security analysis and architecture reconstruction of microservice applications</strong></li>
-<li><a href="https://orcid.org/0000-0002-3446-1265" target="_blank">Dr. Mazen Mohamad</a>, graduated in June 2023 (University of Gothenburg, co-supervisor) with a PhD thesis titled <strong>Understanding, Implementing, and Supporting Security Assurance Cases in Safety-Critical Domains</strong></li>
+<li><a href="https://scholar.google.com/citations?user=UsHTVwkAAAAJ" target="_blank">Dr. Mazen Mohamad</a>, graduated in June 2023 (University of Gothenburg, co-supervisor) with a PhD thesis titled <strong>Understanding, Implementing, and Supporting Security Assurance Cases in Safety-Critical Domains</strong></li>
 <li>Mrs. Komal Kashish, collaboration on <strong>security of IoT edge frameworks</strong> in 2021-2022</li>
 <li>Mrs. Anusha Bambhore Tukaram, collaboration on <strong>security of microservice applications</strong> in 2021-2022</li>
 <li><a href="https://katjatuma.github.io" target="_blank">Prof. Dr. Katja Tuma</a>, graduated in January 2021 (University of Gothenburg) with a PhD thesis titled <strong>Efficiency and Automation in Threat Analysis of Software Systems</strong></li>